exakat/exakat-docs/Reference/Rules/Security/SessionCachedData.rst

 Unvalidated Data Cached In Session
 ++++++++++++++++++++++++++++++++++

   Data is cached in the $_SESSION variable and later reused.
+When data is not validated before this storage, it might be used to make an injection.

 .. code-block:: php

    <?php

    $_SESSION['a'] = $_GET['a'];

    // across the code, this call
    function foo() {